N3OA/based-imgui/README.md

 ﻿# 🛰 About
-This is a skeleton internal cheat base + imgui implemented.
+This is a skeleton internal cheat base + hooked dx & implemented imgui.

 `To Come:`